linusbobcat/create-elementary-os-installer/README.md

 ## Disclaimer

-This is alpha software.
-Things might blow up; I'm not responsible.
+This software is provided as is, without any warranty that it'll work.